site supervisor

 work schedule

-Typically, being a site supervisor is a fulltime role that works the standard 40 hour per week schedule.
-Because safety is a important part of your job, expect to be on call 24 hours a day in case an emergency situation occurs.
-You should also take into account that some deadlines push you into working evenings, weekends and some holidays.
-If you're the head of more than one project, expect the travel between sites to also lengthen your schedule.
+Typically, being a site supervisor is a full-time role, so you will work the standard 40-hour per week schedule.
+Because safety is an essential part of your job, expect to be on call 24 hours a day when an emergency occurs.
+Sometimes, deadlines require you to work evenings, weekends and holidays.
+If you supervise more than one project, expect the travel between sites to lengthen your schedule.
+You cannot supervise work or perform your duties remotely.
+Part-time opportunities are also rare, but you can work on short-term contracts.

 -